bootstrap-vue/bootstrap-vue/docs/README.md

 **IE 11**

 You'll need babel-polyfill for BootstrapVue to work properly.
-In order to support this browser:
+In order to support this browser, you must include `babel-polyfill` in your project:

-- npm install babel-polyfill --save
+- `npm install babel-polyfill --save` or `yarn add babel-polyfill`
 - Import it in your app main entry point with `import 'babel-polyfill'`